niek-sidn/hsm_workshop/README.md

 ## Setup of the workshop
-Theory mixed with commandline work to make it less boring and get experienced (sorry, Jimi Hendrix was playing while writing this) For the hands-on work you can use any host you can install software packages on and that has a shell.
+Theory mixed with commandline work to make it less boring and get experienced (sorry, Jimi Hendrix was playing while writing this)

+For the hands-on work you can use any host you can install software packages on and that has a shell.
 I'm using Ubuntu 22.04 Linux and bash on a LXD container on my laptop.
 You choose your own, but as always ymmv.

 If you got confused already, please ask one of the experienced people to help you.
 I can provide a linux shell if you want, please ask me.
 You'll still need Putty or equivalent ssh-client to use it.

 So you Need:

 -   a Linux* commandline to issue hsm and pkcs11 commands.
--   an HSM you can use e.g. SoftHSM on your host or some networked HSM
+-   an HSM you can use or install SoftHSM on your host.
+-   I repeat: I can provide you with this, if you ask me beforehand.

 *)You can try doing this workshop on Mac or Windows if you want, but I'm not really able to help you beyond this:\